 |Departure||June 29||July 14||Friday / Saturday|

 A unique feature of the JFRC Summer Program is the Fusion Experience.
-Two such integrated learning experiences will be offered:
+These integrated learning experiences will be offered:

 - Fusion Experience #1: Comparative Italian Cultures through Food, Wine and Photography (Abruzzo region, Italy)